united-security-providers/usp-core-waap/src/docs/header-filtering.md

 ## Allow classes

-(Note that HTTP headers are case-insensitive; listed lower-case below.)
+(Note that HTTP headers are case-insensitive; listed lowercase below.)

 For request headers the following allow classes can be selected: